-Since 1992, nearly 2 million young people have discovered the incredible world of flight through the EAA Young Eagles program.
-Today, more than 20,000 pilots under age 40 can trace their aviation start to their Young Eagles flight experience.
+Since 1992, more than 2 million young people have discovered the incredible world of flight through the EAA Young Eagles program.

 For most children and their parents, the Young Eagles program may be their first exposure to a general aviation airplane and pilot.
-It may be the first time they have ever been to an airport.
-With than in mind, please take time to act as an ambassador for general aviation and EAA.
+With that in mind, please take time to act as an ambassador for general aviation